Zach Benson: Professional

 Drafted 13th overall by the Buffalo Sabres in the 2023 NHL entry draft, Benson signed a three-year entry-level contract on July 28, 2023.
 On October 12, Benson made his NHL debut against the New York Rangers, where he logged a minor penalty in a 5–1 loss.
 On November 22, Benson scored his first career goal in a 3–4 overtime loss to the Washington Capitals.

+Benson experienced a breakout in the later part of the 2025–26 season, becoming one of the NHL's most effective pests; his teammates dubbed him "The Rat" for his aggressive play.
+He scored his first playoff goal on April 26 during Game 4 of the Sabres' first round series against the Boston Bruins during the 2026 Stanley Cup playoffs.
+On his 21st birthday, he scored a game-winning goal in Game 4 of the Sabres' second round series against the Montreal Canadiens.

+Benson signed a seven-year, $52.5 million contract extension with the Sabres on June 24, 2026.

 International play

 At the 2022 Hlinka Gretzky Cup, Benson had two goals and five assists in five games, helping Canada win gold.